 Other characters also transitioned from the movie, such as Andy Crawford (later to become a Detective and to marry Dixon’s daughter, Mary), PC “Laudy” Lauderdale and Desk Sergeant Flint, who lodged with Dixon’s mother.

 George Dixon was always a benevolent father figure to the local community, and in 1964 was promoted to Sergeant and became desk-bound, too old to pound the beat anymore.

 Jack had the perfect copper’s walk – like a penguin’s – thanks to a back injury sustained while playing a train driver earlier in his career.
 He finally retired in 1976 as the show seemed out of place now amongst the new breed of TV copper such as The Sweeney.

-Jack Warner died five years later aged 85.
-His coffin was carried by police officers from Paddington Green – a tribute to the enormous affection in which Jack Warner and George Dixon were, and still are, held – and the show’s theme tune An Ordinary Copper played over the church PA.
+Jack Warner died five years later at the age of 85.
+Police officers carried his coffin from Paddington Green – a tribute to the enormous affection in which Jack Warner and George Dixon were, and still are, held – and the show’s theme tune, An Ordinary Copper, played over the church PA.